-The design of SmartGraphs relies on multiple instructional techniques known to help students learn.
-As stated previously, SmartGraphs software provides students with multiple ways of looking at data or information.
-This can be through words, graphs, animations, or tables.
-When using sensors, the connection is also made through physical motion of an object in front of the sensor.
-Many prior studies have investigated how multiple representations can be useful for student learning (e.g. Ainsworth, 2008).
+As noted above, SmartGraphs software provides students with multiple ways of looking at data or information, including through words, graphs, tables, or animated icons.
+In addition, when using motion sensors, representations are also made through physical motion of an object in front of the sensor.
+Many prior studies have investigated how multiple representations can be useful for student learning (e.g. Ainsworth, 2008; Friel, Curcio, & Bright, 2001).

-Another important feature of SmartGraphs is the incorporation of scaffolding within lessons.
+Another important feature of SmartGraphs is the incorporation of scaffolding within activities.
 The scaffolding includes targeted hints that can respond to specific student answers.
 The scaffolding effectively creates lessons customized to the needs of the students, because only students who need help see scaffolding on any given page.
 The scaffolding can be in the form of written hints, equations, or visual markers on the graph or table.
 De Jong (2006) found that this type of guided inquiry is effective in promoting student learning, specifically stating, "The most effective learning results are found with tools that structure the learning process."
-Scaffolding specifically can be important when using technology.
-"Overall, the literature indicates that scaffolding is critical for students' ability to regulate their learning and can therefore enhance the learning of complex topics while using hypermedia" (Azvedo et al, 2004, p 348).
+Scaffolding can be particularly important when using technology.
+"Overall, the literature indicates that scaffolding is critical for students' ability to regulate their learning and can therefore enhance the learning of complex topics while using hypermedia" (Azvedo, Cromley, & Seibert.
+2004, p 348).

-Additionally, students are more likely to achieve solid understanding of a topic through practice and reinforcement.
-The concepts taught in the SmartGraphs activities can be presented in multiple ways throughout an activity.
-Also, by creating multiple activities designed with overlapping content, students will see the content more than once and be able to apply their previous knowledge.
-For example, our research relied on four activities related to the motion of objects and a fifth related to acceleration due to gravity.
-These lessons began with position-time graphs, using them to understand position, direction, and velocity.
+Furthermore, students are more likely to achieve solid understanding of a topic through practice and reinforcement, such as in a multi-page SmartGraphs activity.
+The concepts taught can be presented in multiple ways within a single activity.
+Also, by creating multiple activities intentionally designed with overlapping content, students will engage with the content more than once and be able to apply their previous knowledge.
+For example, our research relied on four activities related to the linear motion of objects and a fifth related to acceleration due to gravity.
+These lessons began with position-time graphs, using them to help students understand position, direction, and velocity.
 From there, activities moved on to more difficult velocity-time graphs, matching them with position-time graphs.
 Lastly, activities related velocity to acceleration.

-Research Study
+The Research Study

-This two-year study began in August 2011.
-Teacher volunteers were recruited from Pennsylvania, a state selected because of the common availability of laptops throughout the state as a result of the state's large-scale Classrooms for the Future program (CFF).
-All of the research teachers were teaching 8th or 9th grade physical science using one of four common physical science textbooks.
+A two-year study of SmartGraphs began in August 2011.
+Teacher volunteers were recruited from Pennsylvania, selected because of the common availability of laptops throughout the state as a result of the state's large-scale Classrooms for the Future program (CFF).
+All of the research teachers were teaching eighth or ninth grade physical science using one of four common physical science textbooks.
 Tens of thousands of Pennsylvania students in these grades complete the physical science course every year.